PART 2 - UNRAVELING THE TRAUMA

 Poor Interpersonal Boundaries

-Often healthy personal boundaries and needs are overlooked, as well as, persistent over-involvement in other’s personal lives, which may include pressure to conform to rigid religious expectations and sacrificing of personal needs for religious obligations.
+Healthy personal boundaries and needs are often overlooked, as is persistent over-involvement in others’ personal lives.
+This may include pressure to conform to rigid religious expectations and sacrificing personal needs for religious obligations.

 Suppression Of Individuality

-Religious teachings that prioritize conformity and suppress individuality can inhibit personal growth, self-expression, and autonomy, leading to feelings of repression and internal conflict.
+Religious teachings prioritizing conformity and suppressing individuality can inhibit personal growth, self-expression, and autonomy, leading to feelings of repression and internal conflict.

 Isolation

-The combination of shame, isolation, and silencing can create a deep and lasting impact on individuals causing a person to feel as if they have no voice, opinion, or will to act, and are not seen, heard, or understood.
+The combination of shame, isolation, and silencing can have a deep and lasting impact on individuals, causing them to feel as if they have no voice, opinion, or will to act and are not seen, heard, understood, and supported.

 Controlling Abuse & Traumatic Events